M0n4GPT/Vision-to-Vintage-AIs-Take-on-Classical-Art/ModelTraining/cloud_deploy.md

 - `static` and `templates` are directories containing the HTML, CSS, and JavaScript files used to implement the front-end interface.
 - `uploads/` is the folder where user-uploaded content images and generated stylized images are stored temporarily.
-- `model.pth` is the trained TensorFlow style transfer model checkpoint.
+- `models/` include different versions of the trained style transfer model checkpoint.
 - `app.py` implements the Flask web application that serves the model and handles image processing.
 - `requirements.txt` specifies the Python packages required to run the application.
 - `Dockerfile` provides the build instructions for containerizing the entire web application using Docker.